nairobilug/nairobilug.or.ke/CODE_OF_CONDUCT.md

 done and improves the quality of our results.
 You should aim to collaborate with other members of the this community, as well as members of other organizations within the user group community.
-Your work should be done transparently and ideas from NAILUG projects should be given back to the community when they are made, not just when your project is completed.
-If you wish to work on new initiatives or projects for NAILUG, don't feel obliged to have LUG-wide agreement before you begin.
-Simply keep the NAILUG community informed of your work, and publish your work in a way that allows outsiders to test, discuss and contribute to your efforts.
+Your work should be done transparently and ideas from Nairobi LUG projects should be given back to the community when they are made, not just when your project is completed.
+If you wish to work on new initiatives or projects for Nairobi LUG, don't feel obliged to have LUG-wide agreement before you begin.
+Simply keep the Nairobi LUG community informed of your work, and publish your work in a way that allows outsiders to test, discuss and contribute to your efforts.